angrybacon/doomsday-wiki/markdown/chapters/ddft/basics.md

 casting its namesake card and constructing a "pile" of 5 cards tailored to the current game state.
 While it would be nigh impossible to enumerate every game state and pile variation, we can definitely go over the basics.
-There are 2 cards that we will be using in conjuction with Doomsday to actually bring about our opponent's demise: Tendrils of Agony (typically found via Burning Wish), and Thassa's Oracle.
+There are 2 cards that we will typically be using in conjunction with Doomsday to actually bring about our opponent's demise: Tendrils of Agony (usually found via Burning Wish), and Thassa's Oracle.

 ## Basic Doomsday Piles